jarneamerlinck/demo_flake.nix/README.md

-# Demo for a nix flake
+# Demo for a nix flake python project

 This is a demo nix flake to experiment with